Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 This study aids in determining which areas have immediate or future impacts on the firm.
 As a result, companies must be ready to deal with market threats.

-• Increase in the Cost – Almost every country was driven into disarray when Covid-19 broke out.
+• Increase in the Cost – Almost every country was driven into disarray when COVID-19 broke out.
 On the one hand, concerns about inflation rates are likely to surface, as the cost of raw materials rises, affecting the brand’s other operations.
 On the other hand, new rules and legislation are applied differently in other countries, creating further impediments to the company’s operations.

 • Competition – The beauty industry has a lot of players and is a highly competitive industry.
 As a result, expanding the consumer base becomes extremely challenging.
 It is easier to entice non-users than it is to persuade customers to switch brands.

-• Plagiarism – Doves recently mimicked Olay’s method by displaying real-life clients onto a screen to demonstrate the impact of its products.
+• Plagiarism – Doves recently mimicked Olay’s method by displaying real-life clients on a screen to demonstrate the impact of its products.
 When the one element that propels your brand forward in the market is removed, your marketing strategy is rendered useless.

 Conclusion